 Google was unable to find a video that could be considered prominent enough to qualify as the video for this page.

-We recommend fixing other issues before fixing this one.
-In some cases, this issue might be caused by rendering issues in Googlebot, so you might not be able to fix it, but you should ensure that the video is reasonably prominent on your page.
+If you want a video to be indexed on this page, we recommend addressing other video indexing reasons before this one.
+(Note that in some cases, this behavior might be caused by rendering issues in Googlebot, so you might not be able to fix it, but you should still ensure that the video is reasonably prominent on your page.)

 Try using the URL Inspection report's live test on your page and examine the screenshot to see the page as Google sees it.
 (Inspect the page URL, then click Test live URL > View tested page > Screenshot).
 If the video is outside of the initial screen position, you'll need to try another test method.